Cascade Lakes Scenic Byway: Route description

-The northern terminus of the route is in Bend where it changes into NW Century Drive.
-It follows the two-lane Century Drive Highway west into the Deschutes National Forest and past the Mt.
+The northern terminus of the route is in Bend, at NW Century Drive.
+It follows the two-lane Century Drive Highway south out of the city, then west into the Deschutes National Forest and past the Mt.
 Bachelor Ski Area, then south along the Cascades into northern Klamath County, where it terminates on its southern end at its junction with Oregon Route 58, approximately 40 mi (64 km) southeast of Oakridge.
 Along the way, Century Drive (not the Century Drive Highway) turns east to Sunriver.

-The Century Drive Highway begins at an interchange with US 97 (the Bend Parkway) in Bend.
+Originally named Century Drive, begins at an interchange with US 97 (the Bend Parkway) in Bend.
 It heads west along Colorado Avenue and Century Drive, which it follows to the entrance to the Mount Bachelor Ski Resort, where Century Drive Highway ends.
+It was named Century Drive when it was paved with red volcanic rock for Oregon's centennial.

 The Cascade Lakes Scenic Byway continues south along the west side of Mount Bachelor.
 Beyond Mount Bachelor Ski Area, the byway passes Todd Lake, Sparks Lake, Devils Lake, Elk Lake, Hosmer Lake, Lava Lake, Little Lava Lake, and Cultus Lake.
 South of Crane Prairie Reservoir, the two routes split, with the scenic byway continuing to head south towards its terminus at Oregon Route 58.
 Century Drive instead heads back to the east, north of the Wickiup Reservoir, and then heads northeast parallel to the western shore of the Deschutes River.
 It eventually crosses the river, runs north for several miles, and then terminates at an intersection with US 97 near the resort community of Sunriver.